 Selling, general and administrative expenses increased by 74.2% in 2014 as compared to 2013.
-The inclusion of Solid Concepts operating results together with related merger, retention and other integration expense added \$38.9 million to our selling, general and administrative expenses.
-In addition, the inclusion of a full year of MakerBot operations resulted in an increase of \$30.0 million to our selling, general and administrative expenses.
-The additional increase of our selling, general and administrative expenses was attributed to higher expenses for strategic and marketing initiatives, costs of expanding our sales and marketing infrastructure, other acquisitions related expenses, a headcount increase to support our continuing growth and an increase in amortization of acquired intangible assets of \$7.9 million.
+The increase in our selling, general and administrative expenses was primarily attributable to the inclusion of Solid Concepts operating results together with related merger, retention and other integration expense of \$38.9 million, the inclusion of a full year of MakerBot operations of \$30.0 million and an increase in amortization of acquired intangible assets of \$7.9 million.
+The additional increase of our selling, general and administrative expenses was attributed to various strategic and marketing activities, other acquisitions related expenses.